Akisy332/PyQtMapView/README.md

 # PyQtMapView
-Library for offline interactive maps and using PyQt 5
+Library of offline interactive maps using PyQt 5